tangentially/gryphon-scan/README.md

 - enchanced calibration
 - etc...

 Also to enhance the existing functions and to fix bugs.

 ###### For the people who expect software with the single "Make Cool Scan" button
 Sorry guys.
 This is DIY project not the finished commercial software.
 If you are not ready for some manual install and adjustments than please don't waste your time.
 This project need a bit of understanding how this things are work.
 Here can be some bug's.
-This is platform for your experiments.
+This is platform for learning and experiments.

 I will try to make things more smooth but i can not warranty this SW will work out of the box in every environment.
 Most likely you'll need to spend some time and use brain to make things work.

-Please don't write that shitty comments as you do for Ciclop/Horus just because this is not what you expected.
+Please don't write that shitty comments as you do for Ciclop/Horus.
+This is not expected to be out of the box solution.

 ###### Dear Visitors